markbarlow/180bpm/_drafts/blog-ideas.md

 Other metaphor for this, visual?
 Filling the tank

+Second marathon:
+build up, 10 days leading in no run apart from a 15 mins the day before Fast start over-compensated, sowed the seeds of suffering This time, from the half way point a struggle, not that boost of strength Learn the hard way

+# up and down

+the slings and arrows of training fortune injury and illness in training not a straight line improvement
+First two marathons - 1 week injury (hamstring; ankle sprain), 1 week winter cold, 1 week cold in last week

 # segments
 parkland walk, in two parts and the history as site of landspeed record (after drinks, 1 in morning, at time of Blair Witch and feeling suggestible).
 Talking Bluebird, not Bolt.
 This photo of parkland walk is great https://www.flickr.com/photos/barryj/3502677676/